swifty99/esphome-docs/guides/installing_esphome.rst

 Mac
 ---

-ESPHome does support Mac & will run with no problem.
+ESPHome supports macOS and will run without issues.

-Recommended installation is via `Homebrew <https://brew.sh/>`_:
+An easy way for installation is via `Homebrew <https://brew.sh/>`_:

 .. code-block:: console